kyleburton/om-razor/README.md

 # OM Razor

-Cut, slice, a web page into [OM](https://github.com/swannodette/om) DOM builders.
+Cut, slice, transform, parts of a web page into [OM](https://github.com/swannodette/om) DOM builders.

-In found the process of converting a [Bootstrap Theme](http://getbootstrap.com/), [SB Admin](http://startbootstrap.com/template-overviews/sb-admin/), into OM DOM builders very tedious.
+In found the process of converting [Bootstrap Themes](http://getbootstrap.com/) (like [SB Admin](http://startbootstrap.com/template-overviews/sb-admin/)) into OM DOM builders to be tedious.

 Given the example markup, the process of conversion is largely rote.
-This is quick hack to do just that.
+This is quick hack to automate the process.

 To run the code-generator, place the following script tags into your page: